Lynnmwova/metaReactNotes/notes.md

 1. State- the value of all variables your app is working with at a given point
 2. component based architecture- building software based on reusable components of code.
 These components are reusable.
-3. Components- standalone parts of a UI
+3. Components- standalone parts of a UI.
+All component names are capitalized.
+Example; Heading.js
+4. Transpiling- interpreting a programming language and translating it to a specific target language.